Automated Machine Learning on Graphs: A Survey: Libraries for AutoML on Graphs

+\paragraph{AutoGL Solver.} On top of the four modules, another high-level API Solver is proposed to control the overall pipeline.
+In the Solver, the four modules are organized to form the AutoML solution for graph data.
+The Solver also provides global controls.
+For example, the time budget can be explicitly set, and the training/evaluation protocols can be selected.

-AutoGL is still being actively updated.
-Key features to be released in the near future include neural architecture search, large-scale datasets support, more graph tasks such as heterogeneous and spatial-temporal graphs, etc. For the most up-to-date information, please visit the project homepage.
+AutoGL is still actively updated.
+Key features to be released shortly include neural architecture search, large-scale datasets support, and more graph tasks.
+For the most up-to-date information, please visit the project homepage.
 All kinds of inputs and suggestions are also warmly welcomed.